The two most notable tourist attractions in Moundsville, West Virginia are right across the street from each other.

 Then the “Shoo-fly”, or extreme water boarding.

-Inmates tied down to the floor and a hose was turned on to full.
-They aimed it at the inmate’s face and when he started choked the water was stopped.
-Repeated minutes later, again and again, until the inmate was close to death or insanity.
+Inmates tied to the floor and a hose turned on their faces.
+Choking, close to death, then the water stop.
+Repeated minutes later, again and again until the inmate went insane.

-Red ran away but the police were waiting.
-A chase ends with a bullet to Red’s leg.
+Red ran but the police were waiting and the chase ended with a bullet in Red’s leg.

 Prison Life – –

-Red’s strange personality caused unease with inmates.
-He was feared but hunted, living a tense existence in West Virginia Pen.
+Red’s insanity caused unease with inmates.
+Feared but hunted and living a tense existence.

-He led the Aryan Brotherhood to survive, but not for control or ego.
-Everyone knew Red was a straight shooter.
-You leave him alone and he’d return the favour.
+He led the Aryan Brotherhood not for control or ego but to survive.
+Eventually gaining a reputation with inmates as a straight shooter.
+They said, “you leave him alone and he’d return the favor”

-Guards knew him for his knit hat, love of chewing tobacco and the soap opera Days of Our Lives.
+The guards knew him for his knit hat, love of chewing tobacco and watching Days of Our Lives.

-Some believed Red help start it.
-3 inmates were killed and it began a heavy lockdown in the North Hall.
+Red’s calm reputation changed with a riot in 1986.
+Some believe Red help start what led to 3 dead inmates and a heavy lock down in the North Hall.

 The End of Red – –

-They buried him outside the prison walls.
-This due to the respect guards had for him.
-They held a fundraising effort to buy a gravesite in Moundsville’s Riverview Cemetery, location of Red’s family.
+Red wasn’t buried in the prison cemetery because of how much guards respected him.
+They started a fundraising effort to buy a grave site in Moundsville’s Riverview Cemetery, location of Red’s family.
+The locals were against it.

-Locals were against it.
-The guards were successful; Red was buried in Riverview but with no headstone.
+But the guards were successful and Red was buried in Riverview.
+The compromise… no headstone.
 He remains in an unmarked grave.